karunakarrao/DevOps/Ansible/Ansible-commands.md

   	$ ansible-doc ec2
    	$ ansible-doc copy

-$
 Ping/Pong status check:
 -----------------------
-$ ansible all -m ping 	--> ad-hoc command to ping all the severs avaiable in
+	$ ansible all -m ping -i inventory	--> ad-hoc command to ping all the severs avaiable in
-$ ansible all -m command -a uptime  --> to check server uptime on all inventory hosts
+	$ ansible all -m command -a uptime -i inventory --> to check server uptime on all inventory hosts
-$ ansible all -m copy -a "src=~/src/file1 dest=~/dest/file1" --> copy the source file to destination.
+	$ ansible all -m copy -a "src=~/src/file1 dest=~/dest/file1" -i inventory --> copy the source file to destination.
-$ ansible localhost -m command -a uptime --> to check the server uptime on localhost using ansible command
+	$ ansible localhost -m command -a uptime -i inventory --> to check the server uptime on localhost using ansible command

 to make the custom inventory file as a default, we can have a copy of the ansible.cfg file in home directory. and modify field #inventory with new path. so you don't have to use the parameter -i for each command.

 list host inventory:
 --------------------
 	$ ansible all -m ping -i inventory  --> to check the ping status for inventory file hosts.
 	$ ansible all --list-hosts --> to list the hosts
 	$ ansible all --list --> to list the hosts.

 creating users on worker nodes:
 -------------------------------
 	$ ansible all -m user -a "user=devops" -i inventory	--> to create new user "devops"
 	$ ansible all -m command -a "id -a devops" 	--> to check user "devops" details.

 authorized_key module: public key
 ----------------------------------------------